-Two types of scenarios of water demand which are shown in Table 4.12, are prepared for urban area water supply with the following conditions.
-It is noted that the scenario number in Table 4.12 corresponds to that in Table 4.10.
+Two types of scenarios of water demand which are shown in Table 4.13, are prepared for urban area water supply with the following conditions. .
+It is noted that the scenario number in Table 4.13 corresponds to that in Table 4.11

-- population growth rate is decreased from "moderate" to "limited" - unit water consumption is 35 l/c/d in order to cover the entire population in Sana'a city, which is in conformity with the direction of SWSLC
+- Population growth rate is decreased from "moderate" to "limited." - Unit water consumption is 35 l/c/d in order to cover the entire population in Sana'a city, which is in conformity with the direction of SWSLC the year 2015.

-"Scenario 1" is calculated by applying the physical loss at 20% in accordance with SWSSP with assuming to be continued until the year 2020.
-"Scenario 2, 3 and 4" is calculated by applying the physical loss at 20% until the year 2020, then assuming to be improved to 15% in the year 2015.
-By implementing these scenarios, 5.6 MCM/year in 2020 in scenario 1 and 9.9 MCM/year in 2020 in scenario 2, 3 and 4 are saved comparing projected future water demand that is 78.6 MCM/year as mentioned in section 4.2.2.
+"Scenario 1" is calculated by applying the physical loss of 20% in accordance with SWSSP with assuming to be continued until the year 2020.
+"Scenario 2, 3 and 4" is calculated by applying the physical loss of 20% until the year 2020, then assuming to be improved to 15% in